Tensor product of filtered $A_\infty$-algebras: Another model for

 Now Theorem \ref{hpl}, provides an \Ai-algebra structure on $A\otimes B$ with $\eta_{1,0}=\delta$.
 By Proposition \ref{sideconditions} this \Ai-algebra is unital and there is a quasi-isomorphism $\varphi: (A\otimes B, \nu) \lto A \otimes_{\infty}B$.
 Moreover we have explicit formulas

 In this situation, since the \Ai-algebras are bi-gapped we can further decompose the expression for $\eta_{n,\beta}$ as

-All that is left to prove now is that (\ref{formulahpl}) gives the formulas in (\ref{tensor}).
-This will be done in several lemmas in which we will determine the trees $T \in \Gamma_n(\beta_1\times \beta_2)$ that give nontrivial contributions and will describe those.
-The first lemma follows from easy computations that we omit.
+All that is left to prove is that (\ref{formulahpl}) gives the formulas in (\ref{tensor}).
+This will be done in several lemmas in which we will determine and describe the trees $T \in \Gamma_n(\beta_1\times \beta_2)$ that give non-trivial contributions.
+The first lemma follows from easy computations, which we omit.